So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 Applicants must also have 2 to 3 years of data entry experience and a typing speed of 50 wpm.

-Work hours will span 20-25 hours/week and payment is per completed piece.
+Work hours will span 20 to 25 hours per week and payment is per completed piece.

-Depending on your speed and expertise level, you could earn $5-$19/hour for your work.
+Depending on your speed and expertise level, you could earn $5 to $19 per hour for your work.

 Axion hires regularly; however, you must submit your name into their database to be eligible to work for them.

-With that comes a charge ranging from $5-$10, depending on how long you want your name to stay in their database.
+With that comes a charge ranging from $5 to $10, depending on how long you want your name to stay in their database.

 This company offers various services to businesses, including business process outsourcing, language and transcription work, and online customer support.